History of Jose Maria Vargas University

 Jose Maria Vargas has continued to flourish.
 It has established itself as an integral part of the Pembroke Pines community – providing community outreach and workshops of interest at no charge.
 It has expanded its degree programs to include foundational programs such as the A.A. in Pre-School Education, and the professional programs such as the Master’s degree in Pre-School Education.
 It has integrated its offerings with the needs of the Broward and Palm Beach Workforce Boards through the development of an A.S. in Accounting program – one of the occupations in very high demand in Florida.
 It has opened an art gallery that provides an opportunity for local artists, students and University professors to display their work.

-The University is well-experienced in serving as a training provider for state and federal programs.
-In addition to the Introductory Child Care Program offered by The Florida Department of Children and Families through JMVU.
 In June of 2014 the University started two new programs a A.S and B.A in the area of Mental Health and Human Services.
 In July of 2015 the University started to offer a Masters of Business Administration in Finance.
 In October of 2014 the university started to offer diploma programs in the areas of Phlebotomist and EKG Aide.
 In June of 2016 the University started to offer a diploma in program Home Health Aide.
 In June 2016 the University started offering an English as a Second Language diploma program.
 In August of 2016 the University started to offer a Master of Science in Fashion Management.
 The university has submitted a new program application that has been approved by ACICS for Medical Assistant Technician to the Florida Commission for Independent Education and is awaiting response from the Commission to start the program.

 The University expects to continue to grow in a manner that meets the needs of the vibrant and diverse South Florida community in which it is located.
-Since its beginning, JMVU offered a unique educational experience for students through classes are taught by instructors who are mostly bilingual.
-Thus, students may receive instruction in English and Spanish – greatly facilitating the learning of students, and improving the second language skills of most students.
+Since its beginning, JMVU offered a unique educational experience for students through classes are taught by instructors who are mostly Spanish and English.
+Thus, students may receive instruction in English or Spanish – greatly facilitating the learning of students, and improving the second language skills of most students.
 JMVU has also offered evening and weekend classes for the convenience of working students.
 These unique attributes of the University will continue to differentiate it from any other postsecondary institution in South Florida.

 Future plans for the University include continued expansion – and additional degree programs based on necessities of the South Florida Community.